jakemannix/jakemannix.github.io/_posts/2024-10-18-reboot-attempt-one.markdown

 --

 Why am I blogging?
 Is it because I'm missing the good ol' days of LiveJournal (well, yes, but that's not _the_ reason), or do I actually have anything to write about?
 I do, in fact have lots of Big Thougths running around in my head, so maybe putting them down would be nice?
 I think so.
 Will anyone read them?
 Don't know!

+(note: the comments on this post are powered by Bluesky, but this particular post links to a random recent post of mine, to test the Bluesky Comments functionality.
+I will probably remove that link from this post soon, but for now, it's there to test the functionality.)